samsuh/2026-journal/README.md

 ## 4/11/26 - Saturday
 - Slept in.
 - push gym to tomorrow
+- started finasteride today. no major immediate side effects after a couple hours, which was the main worry. turned out not to be a big deal so far.

 ## 4/10/26 - Friday
 - No real plans yet